Discover what it takes to become a flight instructor in this article.

 Consider the academy a crash course in a teaching degree.
 While this may seem odd, it’s important as a flight instructor to understand how your students learn and how to cater your teaching style to each student.

-How to Do Well In Your CFI Academy
+How to Do Well In Your Flight Instructor Academy

 The most successful students start the class prepared.
 They’ve studied the material and are ready to teach it.
 Successful students also make the time to create their own lesson plans.